The 1971 small comparison starts here with the winner, the 1971 Vega (but also a GM Deadly Sin)

 At least with all that torque, shifting is as optional as the back seat.
 Good thing, what with the Gremlin’s three-speed stick being unsynchronized in low gear, and balky in the other two.
 The bigger problem is putting all that power to the road, with that lightly loaded rear end.
 Not recommended for snow-country folks.
 But it comes highly recommended for lovers of burning rubber, especially with the V8 that became optional in 1972.

 One of my favorite car movie scenes from that era is from Robert Altman’s 1971 release “Brewster McCloud”.
-Sally Kellerman drives a candy-apple red Gremlin shod with Cragar S/S’s that just can’t seem to stop its rear wheels from going up in smoke, while successfully eluding, and eventually causing the demise of a beautiful new 1970.5 LT-1 powered Camaro Z-28.
+Sally Kellerman drives a candy-apple red Gremlin shod with Cragar S/S’s that just can’t seem to stop its rear wheels from going up in smoke, while successfully eluding, and eventually contributing to the demise of a beautiful new 1970.5 LT-1 powered Camaro Z-28.
 Gremlin strike!

 With its “incredibly heavy clutch” and super-slow unassisted steering (6.25 turns lock-to-lock), the Gremlin is utterly devoid of the typical small car nimble feeling.
 “Its handling is ponderous, and in braking, the weight transfers to the front wheels to such a degree that the rears lock up and the car yaws sideways”.